How to know when it’s time to go Online

 For many of them, the rush to go online too early is counter-productive.

-If there is anything at all bland, vague or very general about what you do people will be quick to move on.
+If there is anything at all bland, vague or very generic about what you do people will be quick to move on.

 The online world is much more unforgiving than the “real” world offline.
 Offline you can get away with being a little clumsy about how you communicate what you do, and a little vague and woolly about how you help people.
 This is because a personal relationship is also being developed, and a real-life conversation takes place that allows people to find out more about you.